• 4,000 firms

 Millennials, or Generation Y, are those born in the 1980s and 1990s who became adults in the new millennium.
 The term was conceived by authors William Strauss and Neil Howe in 1987.

-In contrast to previous generations, millennials have been described as having a weaker work ethic (which of course is far from the truth).
+In contrast to previous generations, millennials have been described as having a weaker work ethic (which, of course, is far from the truth).
 Generation X is noted as having higher expectations than their parents, while millennials are said to have lower expectations and are more likely to accept temporary jobs.

 However, compared to the baby boomer work ethic of independence, the millennial work ethic is all about being a team player.